Groups, Orders, and Dynamics: The Space of Left-Orders

 \subsection{The space of left-orders of the free group}

-The space of left-orders of the free group is known to be homeomorphic to the Cantor set.
+The space of left-orders of the free group $\mathbb{F}_n$ (with $n \geq 2$) is known to be homeomorphic to the Cantor set.
 This is a result of McCleary essentially contained in \cite{SM85}, though an alternative (dynamical) proof appears in \cite{order}.
-The general strategy iof \cite{order} proceeds as follows:
+The general strategy of the latter reference proceeds as follows:

 \vsp

 -- Associated to a given left-order on $\mathbb{F}_n$, let us consider the corresponding dynamical realization.

 \vsp